yegor256/blog/_posts/2014/apr/2014-04-15-definition-of-done.md

 date: 2014-04-15
 tags: mgmt xdsd
 description: |
-  When tasks can be considered "done" and their implementation paid for?
+  When tasks can be considered DONE and their implementation paid for?
 This post answers both of these questions.
 keywords:
   - definition of done